Right-angled Coxeter groups with Menger curve boundary: Non-planarity and proof of the main theorem

 \subsection{Building blocks}

-By Proposition \ref{f:brzegpodkpl}, for each cycle being a full subcomplex of the nerve $N$ there is a corresponding homeomorphic copy of the circle $S^1$ in the boundary $\bd{W_N}$.
+By Proposition \ref{f:brzegpodkpl}, for each cycle that is a full subcomplex of the nerve $N$, there is a corresponding homeomorphic copy of the circle $S^1$ in the boundary $\bd{W_N}$.
 The arcs of the embeddings of graphs that we construct in this section will consist of parts of such circles.

-Next, observe that the the special subgroup $W_{\{a,b\}}$ for any 2 vertices $a,b$ of $N$ not connected by an edge is the infinite dihedral group, whose Davis complex is the real line subdivided into 1-cubes labelled with $a$ and $b$ alternately.
-Therefore its boundary consists of two points corresponding to the geodesic rays $ababab\ldots$ and $bababa\ldots$.
-We denote these points $\ray{a}{b}$ and $\ray{b}{a}$ respectively.
-By Proposition \ref{f:brzegpodkpl}, each pair of non-adjacent vertices in the nerve $N$ gives a pair of points in the boundary $\bd{W_N}$.
+Next, observe that the special subgroup $W_{\{a,b\}}$ for any 2 distinct vertices $a,b$ of $N$ not connected by an edge is the infinite dihedral group, whose Davis complex is the real line subdivided into 1-cubes labelled alternatingly by $a$ and $b$.
+Therefore, its boundary consists of two points corresponding to the geodesic rays $ababab\ldots$ and $bababa\ldots$.
+We denote these points $\ray{a}{b}$ and $\ray{b}{a}$, respectively.
+By Proposition \ref{f:brzegpodkpl}, each pair of non-adjacent vertices in the nerve $N$ gives rise to a pair of points in the boundary $\bd{W_N}$.
 The vertices of the embeddings of graphs that we construct in this section will consist of such points.